For nearly any type of industry that makes or moves things, chances are your customers are evaluating you with a similar set of criteria:

 Increased margins through predictable, high-quality production give you the leverage needed to stay competitive, retain customers and win new business.

-Mid-West Machine Products converted their manual press brake operation to a fully automatic robotic system, resulting in a 35% increase in equipment utilization and a payback period fewer than 20 months through labor savings.
+Mid-West Machine Products converted their manual press brake operation to a fully automatic robotic system, resulting in a 35% increase in equipment utilization and a payback period fewer than 20 months.

 With nearly 100 years in motion and automation technology, you can trust Yaskawa Motoman to guide you to a smart, sustainable business solution that's expertly implemented and supported throughout our global network.